rolandmueller/bigdata/docker.md

 ## Define a new Image

 Create a file with the name `Dockerfile` with the following content (e.g. with an IDE (integrated development environment) or editor like  Visual Studio Code or PyCharm).
+A Dockerfile tells Docker [how to build a Docker image](https://docs.docker.com/engine/reference/builder/).
 You might be able to open an editor from the terminal directly (might be configure before in the IDE).
 * For opening VS Code in the current folder you can type in the terminal: `code .`
 * For opening PyCharm type: `charm .`
 * The `.`mean the current folder

 ```bash
 # Use an official Python runtime as a parent image